c3lang/c3docs-old/docs/macros.md

 }
 ```

-What's useful about decorators is that they can be accessed during compile
+What's useful about attributes is that they can be accessed during compile
 time:

 ```